zhouzhouyi-hub/I-learn-LLVM/TBAA/README.md

 so we can optimize the load of y outside of the loop.
 But, in function foo, x and y have same type 'int', store to x[i] in line 7 may affect the values in y, we can not optimize the load of y outside of the loop.

+Now we see how LLVM actually do to optimize above code:
+$clang++ -S -O -emit-llvm tbaa3.cpp
+We get tbaa3.ll which is in form of LLVM IR (LLVM IR is a low-level intermediate representation used by the LLVM compiler framework)

 ## References
 [1] https://stefansf.de/post/type-based-alias-analysis/
 ## Acknowledgements